 By interpreting the experiences of fans of HJFC and SFC, this discussion of native and immigrant fans reflects a more general experience found in other parts of China.
 Because Chinese football fandom is relatively new compared with that in Europe and South America, this study can contribute to existing knowledge about the progression of national and local football teams' fan identification in other countries and thereby fill a knowledge gap.
 Furthermore, the relatively large sample size surpasses previous research into the specific conditions that distinguish loyal Chinese football club fans from the general public.
 In this respect, the extent to which the teams' competitive capacities influence the transition from the general public into to loyal fans is valuable to examine.
-Moreover, two further discussions about how national and local identities influence their attitudes towards other local football teams and how their national and local identities influence their explanation of their fandom for their national and local football teams.
+Moreover, two further discussions about how national and local identities affect Chinese football fandom are also highlighted: how Chinese football fans' national and local identities influence their attitudes towards other local football teams and how their national and local identities influence their evaluation of their fandom for their national and local football teams.
 For now, however, the findings of the study can be widely applicable in research aimed at understanding Chinese football fandom.